bjaan/openvpn-netns/README.md

 1. First, install the OpenVPN service on Linux.

    Typically using the `sudo apt-get install openvpn` command.
-For complete instructions for the Raspberry Pi are [here](https://openvpn.net/vpn-server-resources/install-openvpn-access-server-on-raspberry-pi/)
+The complete instructions for the Raspberry Pi are [here](https://openvpn.net/vpn-server-resources/install-openvpn-access-server-on-raspberry-pi/)

 2. Elevate your permissions to _root_ to be able to do the next steps.

    `sudo -i`

-3. Install configuration file for OpenVPN that will allow it to connect the VPN provider; for Surfshark these can be downloaded [here](https://my.surfshark.com/vpn/manual-setup/main) on _Locations_ tab.
+3. Install the configuration file for OpenVPN that will allow it to connect the VPN provider; for Surfshark these can be downloaded [here](https://my.surfshark.com/vpn/manual-setup/main) on _Locations_ tab.

    Download, e.g. with `wget`, and save the selected configuration under the `/etc/openvpn/` folder.
-   Make sure that the name configuration file ends with the `.conf`, `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf`, that will allow OpenVPN to find it automatically, however we will still use point directly to it in the next steps.
+   Make sure that the name configuration file ends with the `.conf`, e.g. `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf`, that will allow OpenVPN to find it automatically, however we will still use point directly to it in the next steps.

-4. Create a credentials file for OpenVPN, according to your VPN provider's instructions; for Surfshark this can be set-up on the _Credentials_ tab on [the same page](https://my.surfshark.com/vpn/manual-setup/main)
+4. Create a credentials file for OpenVPN, according to your VPN provider's instructions; for Surfshark this can be set-up on the _Credentials_ tab on [the same page](https://my.surfshark.com/vpn/manual-setup/main).

    These commands will create it under `/etc/openvpn/credentials.txt`
    ```sh
    echo "CHANGE TO YOUR USERNAME" >> /etc/openvpn/credentials.txt
    echo "CHANGE TO YOUR PASSWORD" >> /etc/openvpn/credentials.txt
    ```

-5. Point to configuration file in service file.
-Typically in a systemd-based Linux, the configuration file for the OpenVPN service is located at `/etc/systemd/system/openvpn.service`.
+5. Next. point to the OpenVPN configuration file in OpenVPN service file.
+Typically in a systemd-based Linux, the service file for the OpenVPN service is located is `/etc/systemd/system/openvpn.service`.

-   We need to update the `ExecStart` setting the `[Service]` section to make sure the OpenVPN service will use the correct configuration file, for `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf` this would become:
+   We need to update the `ExecStart` line in the `[Service]` section to make sure the OpenVPN service will use the selected configuration file.
+E.g. for `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf` this would become:

    ```ini
    ExecStart=/usr/sbin/openvpn --config /etc/openvpn/ch-zur.prod.surfshark.com_udp.conf
    ```

-6. Test if your VPN connection is working by starting the OpenVPN service: `sudo systemctl start openvpn`.
-The whole host should now be connected through the VPN; see through `traceroute www.google.com` that it lists the VPN provider's domain names.
+6. Test if your VPN connection is working by starting the OpenVPN service: e.g. `sudo systemctl start openvpn`.
+The whole host Internet access should now go through the VPN; see if the `traceroute www.google.com` command lists the VPN provider's domain names.
 Stop the service before proceeding `sudo systemctl start openvpn`

 ### b.
 Setting up the OpenVPN network namespace

-7. Reconfigure OpenVPN service file further, so that it has to permissions to set-up network namespace, see first configuration in step 5 above, further with these lines in the `[Service]` section:
+7. Reconfigure OpenVPN service file further, so that it has to permissions to set-up network namespace (the same file as in step 5 above) further with these lines in the `[Service]` section:

    ```ini
    CapabilityBoundingSet=CAP_CHOWN CAP_DAC_OVERRIDE CAP_DAC_READ_SEARCH CAP_FOWNER CAP_FSETID CAP_KILL CAP_SETGID CAP_SETUID CAP_SETPCAP CAP_LINUX_IMMUTABLE CAP_NET_BIND_SERVICE